milesepstein13/connect-four/README.md

 ## CPSC 210 2020 WT1

-From-scratch project that runs connect four in a pop-up window.
+From-scratch project that runs connect four in console and in a pop-up window.
 Options for two-player (two users) and one-player (user against AI, which plays at a beginner-to-intermediate level--knows basic strategy but can't think far ahead)

 ## Miles Epstein